-The project area included a section of Fisher Creek, a tributary to the south fork of the Skagit River, that passed under a small residential road where a steep culvert blocked coho, cutthroat, and other native fishes from accessing vital stream and wetland habitat.
+The project area included a section of Fisher Creek, a tributary to the south fork of the Skagit River in western Washington State, that passed under a small residential road where a steep culvert blocked coho, cutthroat, and other native fishes from accessing vital stream and wetland habitat.
 By interrupting habitat connectivity, even a single barrier can have a disproportionately large impact on the abundance and resiliency of wild fish populations.

 Man-made barriers to fish migration have significant impacts on wild fish; limiting distribution, reducing access to spawning and rearing habitats, and disrupting the spatial habitat complexity historically available to fish populations.
 Whether for resident species that spend their entire lives in one watershed, or migratory species that travel thousands of miles, instream barriers compromise a populations’ ability to weather environmental uncertainties.
 Evolutionary fitness of the entire population is weakened when barriers restrict gene flow, creating small, isolated sub-groups that can suffer from inbreeding.